PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-09 17:24:48
+Last updated: 2024-04-09 17:27:18
-Random Quote: Sam: "How do you know about Gandalf?"
-Bucky: "I read 'The Hobbit' in 1937, when it first came out." - Bucky Barnes
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby